eduardoparracho/RC-TechnicalChallenge/README.md

 All files related to the execution will be under the 'app' directory inside the Docker container environment.

+## GitHub

+The project was developed from the beginning on this repository.
+The commit history shows all changes done and even a PR was done as a showcase of what it could've looked like in a true production environment (as a feature implementation).

 ## Author

 Eduardo Parracho, eduardofilipe.parracho@gmail.com